LittleHypnotist/Arduino_Projects/Projects/Intelligent Automatic Watering Can.md

   for(int i=0; i < 5; i++) {

-    //posiciona o cursor do lcd na coluna 0 linha 1 lcd.setCursor(0, 1);
+    // positions the lcd cursor in column 0 row 1 lcd.setCursor(0, 1);
     lcd.print("Humidade:");
-    //leitura do sensor de humidade
+    // humidity sensor reading
     humidadeSolo = analogRead(pinoSensor);
-    //converte variação do sensor de 0 a 876 para 0 a 100, para ser usado a percentagem humidadeSolo = map(humidadeSolo, 0, 876, 0, 100);
+    // converts sensor variation from 0 to 876 to 0 to 100, to be used as a percentage humidadeSolo = map(humidadeSolo, 0, 876, 0, 100);

     lcd.print(humidadeSolo);